 - DuckDuckGo is the default search engine, replacing Google

 - Limited devices support with Easy Installer

 - Roll-out of new features from Android takes a while

 CopperheadOS is another interesting Android ROM.
-It was developed by a team of just two people.
+A team of just two people developed it.

 It is geared towards enterprise deployment.
-So, if you are someone who wants to purchase Android devices for your employees with security tuned in, this can be worth consideration.
+So, if you want to purchase Android devices for your employees with security tuned in, this can be worth considering.

 - Good documentation, compared to any other Android ROM documentation

-- Includes a internet firewall for per-app permission
+- Includes an internet firewall for per-app permission

 - Uses Open Source apps instead of obsolete AOSP apps (Calendar, SMS, Gallery etc)